Despite the title of this clause, 8.6 really is about how you inspect and test your product or service before giving it to your customer.

 These points are the key parts of the “planned arrangements”.

-Then you’ll need to determine what records you’ll keep to prove that the product or service has passed or failed the quality checks.
+You’ll then need to determine what records to keep that prove the product or service has passed or failed the quality checks.
 In addition, work out which person (or persons) will decide whether the results have passed or failed.
 Further, identify any equipment you use to determine if the product or service has passed or failed, because that equipment may need calibration.

 - Look at your process stages.